VirajRane27/WD_Sachin_HTML-CSS/README.md

 # WD_Sachin_HTML-CSS
-This is BioPic of Sachin Tendulkar made using HTML and CSS.
+This is Web Page of Sachin Tendulkar made using HTML and CSS.
 This is Web Development Project.